humbertoluna/i2t/readme.md

 ### Use cases
 For instance, if you send the voice command `Enciende Alarma Vecinal` to Alexa and then other member of your family issues then the same command the alarm will stay enabled.
-On the current i2t implementation this actual does not happen because the second command will disable your alarm.
+On the current i2t implementation this actually does not happen because the second command will disable your alarm.

 Other example is: if you want to create an automated tasks to enable your